Iridar/WOTCMoreSparkWeapons/WOTCMoreSparkWeapons/ReadMe.txt

 The mod is [b][i]highly[/i][/b] configurable through various files in:
 [code]..\steamapps\workshop\content\268500\2127166233\Config\[/code]

+[h1]MOD STATUS[/h1]

+Currently hard at work making this mod more awesome.
+Stay tuned for updates.

 [h1]CREDITS[/h1]

 First of all, huge thanks to my [b][url=https://www.patreon.com/Iridar]patrons on patreon[/url][/b] for producing this mod.
 It's a [b][i]blast[/i][/b] to work with so many wonderful people.
 Particularly: